A confidential space to explore the thoughts, feelings and challenges in your life.

 Spaces now available for new clients.
 Contact me for details.

-You may not be sure why you are here, perhaps you are finding life challenging, long for a thinking space to explore you in the world or maybe you want greater self awareness.
+What has brought you here?
+Perhaps you are finding life overwhelming and long for a space in which to make sense of confusing emotions or maybe you desire greater self awareness.

 As your personal counsellor, I will offer you 1:1 psychodynamic relational therapy in a confidential, warm and welcoming space where you will be listened to without judgement.
-We will explore your feelings together and think about what you need in order to feel less burdened and overwhelmed.
+We will explore your feelings together and think about what you need in order to feel less burdened with life.

 About Me

-I am a BACP Registered, qualified counsellor providing 1:1 psychodynamic therapy sessions to adults and couples in and around the Hook, Basingstoke and Farnham areas.
-I have worked with a wide range of concerns including anxiety, low self-worth and self-esteem, depression, bereavement and loss.
-Also relationship conflict within families, transitions to College/University, sexuality, self-harm and dealing with huge life changes e.g. serious health concerns, work issues, betrayals and divorce.
+BACP registered counsellor providing 1:1 psychodynamic therapy sessions to adults and couples in and around the Hook, Basingstoke and Farnham areas.
+I have many years of experience working with a wide range of concerns including anxiety, low self-worth and self-esteem, depression, bereavement and loss.
+Also relationship conflict with couples, transitions to University, sexuality, self-harm and dealing with huge life changes e.g. serious health concerns, work issues, betrayals and divorce.

 Services